Il mondo savio e pazzo

 Il mondo savio e pazzo (the Wise and Crazy World) is a utopia described by the Italian writer Anton Francesco Doni in the mid-16th century, during the Italian Renaissance.
 Doni's city is characterized by a lack of wealth inequality, and common holding of property, food, wives, and children.

 The world was described by Doni in I mondi, a larger work that describes seven fictional worlds.
 I Mondi was widely republished in Italy throughout the 16th century.
 The work was influenced by Thomas More's Utopia, and went on to influence later utopias, such as Tommaso Campanella's The City of the Sun.

 Background and publication

 Doni proposed Il mondo savio e pazzo (Wise and Crazy World) in a larger work, I mondi, which he wrote while living in Venice, between 1551 and 1552.
 I Mondi describes seven different fictional worlds; his Wise and Crazy World is the sixth.
 The work was published in 1552, and republished at least seven times in Italian over the next 60 years, and four times in French (the first in 1578).
-Grendler notes that during this period, the book was more widely republished in Italian than Thomas More's Utopia.
+During this period, the book was more widely republished in Italian than Thomas More's Utopia.

 The utopia is sometimes referred to as Doni's "New World", or the "Star City".
 The work was intended for a fairly broad audience, and used a mix of colloquial and intellectual language.